-Within the Genesee-Finger Lakes Region, there is a strong Machinery Manufacturing Industry Cluster, location quotient of 3.10, as shown in Table 22- Industry Cluster Analysis (2008).
-Other industries which the Region has a high concentration of employment include Chemicals & Chemical Based Products (1.79), Computer and Electronic Product Manufacturing (1.75), and Fabricated Metal Product Manufacturing (1.45).
+The Industry Cluster Employment Analysis utilizes the employment location quotient to compare the employment amongst the 17 industry clusters within the region to the national average.
+Within the G-FL Region, there is a strong Machinery Manufacturing Industry Cluster with an employment location quotient of 3.12, as shown in Table 22- G-FL Region Industry Cluster Analysis Employment (2009).
+Other industries which the Region has a high concentration of employment include Computer and Electronic Product Manufacturing (1.85), Chemicals & Chemical Based Products (1.77), and Fabricated Metal Product Manufacturing (1.46).
 Table 22 below displays the location quotients for the nine-counties and the Region.
 Location quotients greater than 1.2 are in bold to highlight the overall strength of that industry within the county or the Region.